A Phase I dose escalation study of ARQ 761 (Beta-Lapachone) in adult patients with advanced solid tumors

 7.Central venous access, such as a Portacath or Hickman Line.
 [Central access is required because (1) animal safety studies showed local hemorrhage and infusion site necrosis upon repeated dosing and (2) repeated peripheral dosing of ARQ 501 was not tolerated.]

-8.Pretreatment clinical laboratory parameters within 14 days of study entry as follows:
+8.Pretreatment clinical laboratory parameters within 14 days after subjects singed the treatment consent as follows:

 *Hemoglobin >= 10 g/dl